-After your termination of employment with the Company, if the vested amount of your Account (excluding rollovers) does not exceed \$5,000, your vested Account will be distributed from the Plan.
+After your termination of employment with the Company, if the vested amount of your Account (excluding rollovers) does not exceed \$1,000, your vested Account balance will be distributed directly to you in cash.
+If the vested amount of your Account balance is more than \$1,000 but less than \$5,000, your vested

+Account will be distributed from the Plan.
 You may either elect to receive this distribution in cash or to roll over the distribution to an individual retirement account (IRA) or the qualified plan of your new employer (but only if your new employer's plan allows such rollovers).
-However, if the vested amount of your Account exceeds \$1,000 (or such lesser amount as determined by the Plan Administrator in a nondiscriminatory manner) but does not exceed \$5,000 and you do not timely return your election forms, the Plan Administrator must transfer your vested Account to an IRA established in your name; unless the distribution occurs after the Required Beginning Date.
-The mandatory distribution will be invested in an IRA designed to preserve principal and provide a reasonable rate of return and liquidity.
-All fees and expenses related to the IRA will be paid by the Participant.
-For further information concerning the Plan's automatic rollover provisions, the IRA provider and the fees and expenses attendant to the individual retirement plan please contact the plan administrator at the phone number found in the "ADMINISTRATIVE INFORMATION" section at the end of this Summary Plan Description.
+However, if you do not timely return your election forms, the Plan Administrator will transfer your vested Account to an IRA established in your name; unless the distribution occurs after the Required Beginning Date.
+This mandatory distribution will be invested in an IRA designed to preserve principal and provide a reasonable rate of return and liquidity.
+All fees and expenses related to the IRA will be paid by the Participant For further information concerning the Plan's automatic rollover provisions, the IRA provider and the fees and expenses attendant to the individual retirement plan please contact the Plan Administrator at the phone number found in the "ADMINISTRATIVE INFORMATION" section at the end of this Summary Plan Description.

 If the vested amount of your Account exceeds \$5,000, you must consent to any distribution of your Account.
-However, the Plan Administrator may distribute your vested Account in a lump sum without consent at the time that payments must begin under applicable federal law - generally the April 1 following the later of the calendar year in which you attain age 70-1/2 or you terminate employment.
+However, the Plan Administrator will distribute your vested Account balance in a lump sum without your consent at the time that payments must begin under applicable federal law - generally the April 1 following the later of the calendar year in which you attain age 70-1/2 or you terminate employment.
 Special rules apply to persons who are deemed to own more than 5% of the Company.